 My husband and I stayed at the Fairmont Empress on our babymoon a few years ago, and it was lovely.
 This hotel had a $60 million renovation a few years ago and is one of the most famous hotels in Victoria.

-During December, guests enjoy the elaborate Christmas decorations inside as well as sparkly lights on the outside of the building.
+During December, guests enjoy the elaborate Christmas decorations inside as well as sparkly Christmas lights on the outside of the building.

 They also host several Christmas events, including a holiday twist on their popular Afternoon Tea.
+This festive experience offers seasonal treats and decorations, truly bringing out the Christmas cheer and making it one of the most memorable Victoria Christmas activities.

 Where to Eat During Christmas in Victoria BC, with Kids